HaronW/MultiPlan_plus/README.md

 # MultiPlan+
-Dataset release paper: *EmbodiedAgent: A Scalable Hierarchical Approach to Overcome Practical Challenge in Multi-Robot Control*
+Dataset release for paper: *EmbodiedAgent: A Scalable Hierarchical Approach to Overcome Practical Challenge in Multi-Robot Control*

 ![figure1](./figure1.png)